Gowrismenon/ip/docs/README.md

 ### Deadline
 Adds tasks that with a deadline.
-Deadlines can be just a day/event(e.g. /by today, /by tues or /by CNY) or it can be a date in the format YYYY-MM-DD
+Deadlines can be just a day/event(e.g. /by today, /by tues or /by CNY) or it can be a date in the format YYYY-MM-DD **troubleshooting**: If you are unable to send the message to the chatbot, you can try the formats specified above, or type 'help' for the format
 - **Command** : deadline (description) /by (deadline)
 - **Example** : deadline steal the magic wand /by coronation
 ```